podondra/gym-rl/surveys/reinforcement-learning.md

 ### Policy Iteration

-Previous sections show how to improve a policy a how to compute it value function.
+Previous sections show how to improve a policy a how to compute its value function.
 This process can be repeated.
 Each policy is guaranteed to be strict improvement unless it is already optimal.